 John Hickam could relate to what Sam was saying.
-He had on his hands a troubled county hospital-Marion County General-which, like county hospitals all over the nation, was dying a slow death due to chronic underfunding.
+He had on his hands a troubled county hospital- Marion County General-which, like county hospitals all over the nation,

+Successful in dishwasher manufacture, Sam thought medical care ought to run more like a good factory was dying a slow death due to chronic underfunding.
 It didn't make sense to John that a prosperous community like Indianapolis could not maintain its county hospital at a standard of care that was the same as the community at large.
 Access to decent health care for ordinary citizens was very much on John Hickam's mind, and maybe there was a way a foundation might shore up Marion County General....